 The proposal was open for comments through February 13, 2023.
-Those comments will then be reviewed by a group of federal agencies, which will in turn send on a modified proposal to Congress-where it's expected to pass by the end of 2023.
-Blocking this rule would ultimately require opposition from two-thirds of the members of the Senate.
+Those comments will then be reviewed by a group of federal agencies, who'll in turn send on a modified proposal to Congress-where it's expected to pass around fall 2023.
+Blocking this rule would ultimately require opposition from two-thirds of the members of the Democratic-controlled Senate.